nach00gar/Monitoring-female-fertile-ground-temperature-measurement-using-a-skin-wearable-and-ML-integration/README.md

 > **Status:** Prepared for peer review / journal submission.

-This repository contains the full data processing and machine-learning pipeline used to predict the ovulation cycle day from wearable temperature sensors, as described in the accompanying paper.
+This repository contains the full data processing and machine-learning pipeline used to predict ovulation based on wearable temperature sensors, as described in the accompanying paper.

+In submission...

 ## Quick start